 Because the potential for financial hardship is so great in unexpected health related situations, University of Kansas students are strongly encouraged to have health insurance.
 We recommend that you have a copy of your insurance card with you at all times.
 If you do not have a card for your insurance, we recommend this completed Insurance Information Form (PDF) be with you at all times.
 Upon your first visit to Watkins, we will ask for this information.

-WHS will happily file to most insurance policies, regardless of in-network or out-of-network status.
-In order to file claims, students must provide current and accurate insurance information.
+WHS will file to most insurance policies, regardless of in-network or out-of-network status.
+We DO NOT accept Medicare, Medicaid plans or plans underwritten by health insurance companies based outside of the United States.
+In order to file claims, students must provide current and accurate insurance information, including the subscriber's name and date of birth.
 Because insurance plans vary greatly, you’ll need to contact your plan directly to see if your insurance will cover the costs of care at WHS.
 Understanding the basics of your insurance is key, but beyond that, just ask!
 First ask your parents, then call your insurance company and remember to look at your insurance card.
 Every insurance plan is individualized.
 You will find the Customer Service phone number on your insurance card.
 To help you know what to ask we have prepared this Guide.
 Not only will you better understand your insurance, you will be a better healthcare consumer!

-For general questions about health insurance terminology, view our Health Insurance Terms 101 (PDF).
+For general questions about health insurance terminology, view our Health Insurance 101 Brochure (PDF).
 For questions about using insurance at the Health Center, call the WHS Business Office at 785-864-9520.

 Tips for Accessing Health Insurance